ChefYeshpal/ChefYeshpal.github.io/webapps/pomodoro/README.md

   - Updated position of stats button
     - It would clip under the progress bar after untoggling the gravity, couldn't figure out how to not get that to happen so just changed the top padding to 20px
     - Wouldn't work if I placed the stat button div above the progress bar in [[index.html]], that's because it'll not be a part of the elements which'll drop when gravity comes...
+  - Stat button seems to work, but seems like it isn't storing the data for the pomodoro's when manually done.
+I had created a function to test out with pre test data, but seems like I'll need to change and work on it a bit more to figure out where things got wonky.
+    - Running "generateFakeSessions()" in the console seemed to work, but seems like it doesn't log the time in real time use.
+    - Probably need to do some dialogue or something for localstorage?
+I dont know what I missed, so It'll take a few hours maybe...
+- 22 September 2025
+  - Moved all the js code for stat's tracking and charting from main.js to stats.js, should make it more organised.
+  - Added debugging tool: window.checkStoredSessions()
+    - Can be used to inspect stored session data
+  - Time tracking works properly now, and shows up on the stats page
+    - Had to add completeCurrentSession() function to properly end sessions
+    - Also improved startSession() to automatically end any existing incomplete session (dunno why I'd need it, but felt like it would help in the long run)
+  - Modified nextStage() funct
+    - Instead of calling stopTimer() which ends the session, I made it directly handle the timer cleanup and call completeCurrentSession()
+    - This should make it properly end the current session (wether it be work or break)
+  - Added console updates to be able to view if console registers sessions starting.
+Should also help in timekeeping?
+  - Should show start time end time for sessions in the bar graph when mouse is hovering over them
+  - Added filters in stats dialogue, so it should now show hourly, quaterly (6 hours), half-day (12 hours) and full (24 hours) for easier looking into if it's working or not
+    - Also made it so that the bar glows a bit when I hover my mouse over it
+  - Added gray areas to tell what amount of time you have skipped in work and break